junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "We're going home," Amy corrects him, a shaky smile.
 "We're not giving you up, if that's what you're thinking."

-"You can still come for dinner," Rory says, a tight smile.
+"You can still come for dinner," Rory says, a tight smile too.
 "And know we'll always set a seat for you at Christmas.
 You, too, Melody."

 He reaches out a hand toward River, and River takes it.
 Her other hand in Amy's.